-The combined sites (allowing for the landscaping shown in Appendix 1) total approx 0.4 ha and up to 18 dwellings are allocated, being a mix of predominately of 2&3 bedroom houses but also allowing for the possibility of a small number of flats.
+9.5 The site (allowing for the landscaping shown in Appendix 1) totals approx 0.4 ha.
+A mix of predominately 2&3 bedroom houses are allocated and there is also the possibility of a small number of flats being provided.

-Relocation of the garage to a site outside of the village would be supported by the Parish Council subject to the site's suitability and community support.
+9.6 Relocation of the garage to a site outside of the village would be supported by the Parish Council subject to the site's suitability and community support.